Photo Courtesy of Los Angeles Daily News

 What made this fatal helicopter crash even more tragic was the death of Kobe’s 13-year-old daughter Gianna, or Gigi.
 Gigi was a budding basketball star, and Kobe was very involved with her career, coaching her team and advocating for the growth of women’s basketball across the world.
 Kobe had spent much of his short three years of retirement coaching Gigi for his own “Mamba Academy” youth team, and was on his way to, in true Kobe fashion, pushing her to pursue pro basketball dreams.
 The loss of both Kobe and Gigi is a massive loss for the development of women’s sports in the US, and is one of the many reasons why Bryant and his daughter’s death is so tragic.

 Bryant may be gone, but his legacy will last forever.
-Jerry West, the former Laker, and current NBA logo has in the past advocated for the NBA’s logo to change.
+Jerry West, the former Laker and current NBA logo, has in the past advocated for the NBA’s logo to change.
 Petitions have begun to circle about changing the logo from Jerry West to Bryant, something that would immortalize his legacy forever.
 Whether or not this happens, basketball fans will remember Kobe’s passion, competitive spirit, and his commitment to getting better.
-The “Mamba mentality” was a term coined to describe all of these things and will always be a way to immortalize Bryant’s passion for the game and his desire to get better.
+The “Mamba mentality” was a term coined to describe all of these things and will always be a way to immortalize Bryant’s passion for the game and his desire to improve.
+For fans looking to keep a piece of Kobe’s legacy, autographed sports jerseys have become a cherished collector’s item, serving as a tangible reminder of the greatness that will never fade.

 Luke Street is a Junior and Contributing Writer, his email is lstreett@fandm.edu